Personalized Federated Learning with Exact Stochastic Gradient Descent: Proposed Framework

-where $\beta$ is some learning rate value.
-In fact, these $\tau-1$ updates could be replaced by any other optimization procedure, as long as the final loss value $\ell_i(W_i,\theta)$, i.e.\ after these $\tau-1$ steps, is smaller or equal to the corresponding initial value.
-In contrast, for the final iteration $\tau$, the client simultaneously computes the joint gradient $(\nabla_{W_i} \ell_i, \nabla_{\theta} \ell_i)$ of both $W_i$ and the shared parameters $\theta$, and it performs the final ($\tau$-th) gradient step for $W_i$ using the rule
+where $\beta$ is the learning rate.
+In fact, these $\tau-1$ updates could be replaced by any other optimization procedure, including one with momentum, e.g., Adam \cite{kingma2017adam}, as long as the final loss value $\ell_i(W_i,\theta)$, i.e., after these $\tau-1$ steps, is smaller or equal to the corresponding initial value.